nponsard/ariel-os/book/src/build-system.md

 The specified modules will be enabled for the application, some of which may enable associated Cargo features (as individually documented for each laze module).
 If a module is not available on a target—e.g., because networking is not available on the target, or not yet supported by Ariel OS—laze will prevent the application to be compiled for that target.

-### Disabling/forbidding laze modules for an application
+### Disabling laze modules for an application

-Conversely, to forbid laze modules through the configuration file, the [`conflicts` array][laze-module-conflicts-book] is used:
+Conversely, to disable laze modules through the configuration file, the [`conflicts` array][laze-module-conflicts-book] is used:

 ```yaml
 apps: